 Claxton’s contribution to the Code for the financial year 2016-17 is as follows

 All individual items of expenditure, both above and below £100, are listed in the bi-monthly minutes of the Council, which can be viewed elsewhere in this website.
 In practice there are few in excess of £100, and these are set out below.
 All VAT is recovered as a matter of course in the following financial year.
 All but g. below are recurring items of expenditure.

 e.
-The cost of installing and running a satellite broadband hub in the Village Hall, which came to £555.08 in 2015-16 and included set-up costs of £398 in September 2015 and payments by direct debit of £24.95 each month until the end of the contract on 20 September 2017.
+The cost of running a satellite broadband hub in the Village Hall, which came to £299.40 in 2016-17, and will continue at least until the end of the current contract on 20 September 2017.
 The cost of this contract is being funded entirely from the £1,000 donation the Parish Council received from Anglian Water in early 2015.

 End of year accounts

-The unaudited figures were published on the website on 1 April 2016.
+The unaudited figures were published on the website on 1 April 2017.
 Click here to view them.
-The accounts have now been examined by our appointed auditor, Jacquie Clarke of Adepta Ltd, Bramerton, were approved by the Parish Council on 18 May, and have now been despatched to our external auditor, Mazars.
-The Accounting Statements and Bank Reconciliation are shown below.
+The accounts have now been completed by our appointed auditor, Jacquie Clarke of Adepta Ltd, Bramerton, approved by the Parish Council and despatched to our external auditor.
+The Annual Statement is shown below.

 List of councillor or member responsibilities

 There have been no changes to the responsibilities of individual Councillors.
 All Parish Councillors’ details appear on the website.
 Claxton Parish Council does not have any Sub-Committees answering to the full Council.
 All Parish Councillors are also automatically Trustees on the Claxton Parish Pit Charity (the Pits Trust).